-Eligible international candidates can take the CPA exam at Prometric testing centers in Bahrain, Brazil, England, Germany, Ireland, Japan, Kuwait, Lebanon, Scotland, and the United Arab Emirates (UAE).
-This process allows non-U.S. citizens to purse the U.S. CPA license.
-The Exam and licensure process is the same for international candidates as for U.S. CPA candidates.
+Eligible international candidates can take the CPA exam at Prometric testing centers in Bahrain, Brazil, England, Germany, India, Ireland, Japan, Kuwait, Lebanon, Scotland, Nepal, South Korea, Egypt, Jordan, Saudi Arabia, Isreal, and the United Arab Emirates (UAE).
+The exam and licensure process is basically the same for international candidates as for U.S. CPA candidates.

 Please visit the NASBA website for international candidate information and application.

 One of the most common questions CPA candidates have when deciding to register for the exam is: in what order should I take the CPA exam?

 Choosing between the four CPA exam sections differs by individual and by how the exam content can change each year.
 Consider how much content you’ll need to learn when deciding which order to take the CPA exam.